Kate Middleton-approved high street brand drops new winter collection

 From cashmere jumpers to statement winter coats, complete your capsule wardrobe

-From Radley’s new collection of fashion-forward leather and suede bags to M&S’s clothing, a number of labels have recently rebranded and have become my go-to for reliable pieces.
-Another brand that has had a recent renaissance is Boden.
+From Radley’s new collection of fashion-forward leather and suede bags to M&S’s viral clothing, several iconic labels have recently rebranded, becoming a go-to for fashionable finds.
+Boden – which is even beloved by the Princess of Wales – is among the brands having a renaissance.

-The high street label needs little introduction (even the Princess of Wales has a penchant for the brand), but its latest drop is all about injecting dopamine into your winter wardrobe – think soft pink or blue jumpers, alongside multi-coloured checkered coats.
+The high street British label needs little introduction, but its latest drop is all about injecting dopamine into your winter wardrobe – think soft pink or blue jumpers, alongside multi-coloured checkered coats.
 There’s also a commitment to luxurious materials throughout the collection, from textured cashmere jumpers to Italian wool outerwear.

 Alongside capsule wardrobe pieces (think cable knit tanks and duvet coats), Boden is attracting a well-heeled crowd with trend-led pieces, including tartan skirts – both mini and maxi cuts – and cow- or leopard-print ballet flats.